dictyBase/Migration/deployment/admin.md

 the account that execute `kubectl` binary must have cluster administrative permission.

-* Extract the active authenticated gcloud account.
+* Extract the active and authenticated gcloud account information.
 It is expected to print an email of the account.
 >`$_>  gcloud config list account --format "value(core.account)"`